sherlock-audit/2023-02-carapace/README.md

 EXTERNAL-ADMINS: n/a
 ```

----
+## Smart contract ownership

-In Carapace protocol, all contracts are owned by the protocol.
+In Carapace protocol, all contracts are deployed and owned by the protocol.
 There are no user controlled admins.
 From trust perspective, there are only 2 types of users:

-- Protocol owner
+- Protocol Owner
-- Users
+- End Users

+## Smart contracts with restricted functions

 Following contracts have restricted functions, which are only callable by certain contracts: